-- 1.1 These Regulations apply to all courses on the Course-Based Undergraduate Curriculum Framework leading to a Coventry University undergraduate award at the Coventry University Branch at The Knowledge Hub from September 2019 onwards.
+- 1.1 These Regulations apply to students who enrol on all courses leading to a Coventry University undergraduate award at the Coventry University Branch at The Knowledge Hub from September 2020 onwards.
 These Regulations must be referenced in all course definitive documentation, together with any specific requirements in respect of particular named awards or as otherwise required. - 1.2 The medium of instruction for Coventry University undergraduate awards shall be English unless explicit permission to offer a course, or part of a course in a different language has been granted at the course approval stage.